Reid v. Covert: Opinion of the Court

 regulations to govern temporarily territories with wholly dissimilar traditions and institutions.

 Justice Black declared: "The concept that the Bill of Rights and other constitutional protections against arbitrary government are inoperative when they become inconvenient or when expediency dictates otherwise is a very dangerous doctrine and if allowed to flourish would destroy the benefit of a written Constitution and undermine the basis of our government."

-Justice Harlan's concurred with the judgment of the Court but disagreed with much of Justice Black's reasoning.
+Justice Harlan concurred with the judgment of the Court but disagreed with much of Justice Black's reasoning.
 He held that the court-martial per se was not unconstitutional, being an appropriate application of the Necessary and Proper Clause.
-Harlan also explicitly stated that this power was not limited by either Article III or the Fifth and Sixth Amendments.
+Harlan also explicitly stated that this power was not limited by either Article III or the Fifth and Sixth amendments.

+Dissent

+Justices Clark and Burton dissented by claiming the majority released two likely killers from prosecution; they also claimed that both long-held and recent precedent was disregarded with little logic.

 Significance

 The significance of the case lies in the protection that the United States Constitution grants to civilians who are associated with the United States Armed Forces and are accused of crimes.
-Covert and its progeny cases made clear that civilians can't be tried by military courts, but instead must be tried in civil courts regardless where the crime was committed.
+Covert and its progeny cases made clear that civilians cannot be tried by military courts, but instead must be tried in civil courts regardless where the crime was committed.
 "The Constitution does not allow Congress to pass regulations that allow the military to court-martial a civilian.
 To do so would deprive an individual of all the safeguards of the Constitution and Bill of Rights, as well as the protections of civil laws and protections. [...]
 Covert and its progeny unequivocally strike down military jurisdiction over civilian crimes of the United States. [...]
 From this point on, the Constitution was to be interpreted and ensuring that the Bill of Rights would protect all U.S. citizens accused of crimes no matter where those crimes occurred."

 Aftermath

 Clarice Covert could not be retried.
-She eventually moved to Flagstaff, Arizona where she worked in the advertising department of Arizona Sun newspaper and as an archaeologist at the Museum of Northern Arizona.
+She eventually moved to Flagstaff, Arizona, where she worked in the advertising department of Arizona Sun newspaper and as an archaeologist at the Museum of Northern Arizona.

-She died on May 9, 1992 in Flagstaff, Arizona.
+She died on May 9, 1992, in Flagstaff, Arizona.